esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 ::::::::::::::::::::::::::::::::::::::: challenge

-## Identifying safe metadata in DICOM
+## Challenge: Identifying Safe Metadata in DICOM

 Can you determine which metadata for this CT scan is likely safe, meaning it does not lead to patient identification?
 When would you choose to retain such data?